kbp7/Tic-Tac-Toe-Engine/README.md

 Tic Tac Toe Kata

-Goal

-Create a program to track a game of TicTacToe between two human players.
+Goal: Create a program to track a game of TicTacToe between two human players.

 Requirements